 Let’s Talk about Money

-In a recent survey with Iowa job seekers, we heard a common theme:
+In a survey to Iowa job seekers, we heard a common theme:

 “We wish employers would post salary information in job listings.”